sanvatsarkaranuj/Fall25GuitarHer0/README.md

 ## 7. Modifications from Starter Code

-This project builds upon the [CPE487_Final_Project by jmarti5682](https://github.com/jmarti5682/CPE487_Final_Project), which was an incomplete Guitar Hero implementation with only 2 working columns and no audio.
-We made **extensive modifications** to create a fully functional game.
+This project builds upon the Pong lab, particularly the ball.vhd module, as well as the ideas explored in the Fall 2024 Guitar Hero project highilghted in the project rubric.
+We made **extensive modifications** to stater code, as well as drafting our own key modules in order to create a fully functional Guitar Hero gameplay experience.

 ### Summary of Changes